-The Company assesses at each date of the Consolidated Statements of Financial Position whether there is objective evidence that a financial asset is impaired.
+The Company assesses at each date of the consolidated statement of financial position whether there is objective evidence that a financial asset is impaired.

 Financial liabilities

 Initial recognition and measurement

 Financial liabilities within the scope of IAS 39 are classified as financial liabilities at fair value through profit or loss, loans and borrowings, or as derivatives designated as hedging instruments in an effective hedge, as appropriate.
 The Company determines the classification of its financial liabilities at initial recognition.